-- 1.1.1 As reported previously, the Authority continues to feel the impact of the on-going Covid-19 pandemic and as such this report includes consideration of the potential financial impact that the pandemic has had, and will continue to have, on the Authority during the 2021/22 financial year. - 1.1.2 The projected outturn position, as at 30 November, is estimated at £5.247m against the approved net budget.
-This is made up of a forecast pressure of £1.306m on normal activities and £3.941m relating to the impact of Covid-19.
+- 1.1.1 As reported previously, the Authority continues to feel the impact of the Covid-19 pandemic and as such this report includes consideration of the potential financial impact that the pandemic has had, and is continuing to have, on the Authority during the 2021/22 financial year. - 1.1.2 The projected outturn position, as at 31 January 2022, is estimated at £2.902m against the approved net budget.
+This is made up of a forecast pressure of £0.675m on normal activities and £2.227m relating to the impact of Covid-19.
 The business-as-usual position is comparable with this stage of previous financial years and it is anticipated that the overall in-year pressures of this nature will be managed by the Services.
-The financial impact of Covid-19, although a small improvement on previous months, is still having a significant bearing on the overall pressure faced by the Authority.
-The situation may well worsen again, due to the recent emergence of the new Omicron variant of Covid-19 and the impact that is already beginning to have nationally. - 1.1.3 The Authority has had £40.417m of grants funding available in 2021/22 to support residents, businesses, schools and care homes and as at the end of November 2021,
+This report necessarily reflects these known pressures the Services will be required to manage during the approach to year end. - 1.1.3 As well as an explanation of any previously identified risks that have crystallised, this report sets out any new risks that may have a financial impact on the Authority.
+The financial impact of Covid-19, although a continuing small improvement on previous months, is still having a significant bearing on the overall pressure faced by the Authority.
+The removal of all restrictions and all financial support related to Covid-19 recently announced by government will have an impact into 2022/23.

-£20.796m has been allocated with the remaining balance fully committed.
+- 1.1.4 The Authority has had £42.190m of grants funding available in 2021/22 to support residents, businesses, schools and care homes and as at the end of January 2022, £23.840m has been allocated with the remaining balance fully committed.
 In addition, the Authority has a further £8.596m of grant funding available to support services, £7.261m of Local Authority Support Grant and an estimate of £1.335m in relation to lost Sales, Fees and Charges income for April 2021 to June 2021.
-The total financial impact on services as a result of Covid-19 is forecast to be additional pressures of £19.318m, which leaves a net pressure of £3.941m following allocation of the £8.596m and £6.781m utilised from the sector specific grants outlined above.

-- 1.1.4 The previous report outlined how the Authority is managing financial risks while trying to ensure the priorities set out by the Mayor and Cabinet are achieved.
-Section 10 of this report provides a further update on the work that has taken place since the pandemic began to support residents and also highlights the key work that will take place in the future to ensure residents stay safe as the country learns to live alongside the virus. - 1.1.5 The Authority is also exploring a range of projects it can support using the Household Support Grant (£1.610m), including support for the Welfare Provision Team, support for care leavers, support for housing costs, support to reduce fuel poverty and support for clothing and school uniforms. - 1.1.6 The report includes details of any additional grants received by the Authority since the previous Budget Monitoring report to 30 September 2021.
-The report advises Cabinet of the position so far on the 2021/22 Schools budgets, School's funding and the forecast outturn for the Housing Revenue Account as at 30 November 2021.
+The total financial impact on services as a result of Covid-19 is forecast to be additional pressures of £19.737m, which leaves a net pressure of £2.227m following allocation of the £8.596m and £8.914m utilised from the sector specific grants outlined above. - 1.1.5 The previous report outlined how the Authority is managing financial risks while trying to ensure the priorities set out by the Mayor and Cabinet are achieved.
+Section 10 of this report provides a further update on the work that has taken place since the pandemic began to support residents and also highlights the key work that will take place in the future to ensure residents stay safe as the country learns to live alongside the virus. - 1.1.6 The Authority has explored a range of projects it can support using the Household Support Grant (£1.610m), including support for the Welfare Provision Team, support for care leavers, support for housing costs, support to reduce fuel poverty and support for clothing and school uniforms, with £1.251m spent to the end of January 2022. - 1.1.7 The report includes details of any additional grants received by the Authority since the previous Budget Monitoring report to 30 November 2021.
+The report advises Cabinet of the position so far on the 2021/22 Schools budgets, School's funding and the forecast outturn for the Housing Revenue Account as at 31 January 2022.
 The report also provides an update on the 2021/22 Investment Plan, including delivery so far this year, along with details of variations and reprofiling of the Investment Plan, which are presented to Cabinet for approval.